andrew-kula931/andrew-kula931/README.md

 - I also enjoy hitting the gym every now and then (can't code all day)

+### Experience
 I'm currently an intern at 2mation Solutions where I work with a small team to build full-stack applications for client businesses.
 I work in both frontend UI/UX and backend management and organization.
+I've developed applications from the first line of code to the full release and regular maintaince beyond that.
+I've seen and solved a variety of real world issues such as network optimizations, efficient adaptation to sudden requirement specification changes, and creation of inuitive UIs that the client finds enjoyable and easy to use.

 I work mostly in Dart and JavaScript but Python falls within the mix a healthy amount.